International humanitarian law

 We are currently preparing a transcript for this video.
 Thank you for your patience.

-We organise a range of events to raise awareness of IHL.
-One of the main events each year is a moot competition for law students around New Zealand.
-Law students participate in a fictional war crimes trial and learn about IHL.
+We organise a range of events to raise awareness of humanitarian law.
+One of the main events each year is a moot competition for law students in New Zealand, who participate in a fictional war crimes trial.

 Emblems of protection

-The Red Cross, Red Crescent and Red Crystal are international emblems of protection during armed conflict.
-In any language they mean 'Don't shoot!' – this person, site, vehicle or equipment is not part of the fight, but is providing impartial humanitarian assistance.
+The red cross, red crescent, and red crystal are international emblems of protection during armed conflict.
+In any language the emblems say, 'don't shoot!' – this person, site, vehicle, or equipment isn’t part of the fight.

 More information